 How to Work with YouTube Algorithm Changes in 2021

 In recent years, YouTube has been striving to eliminate negative content, especially in the Kids segment.
 On July 13, the platform introduced updates proving that high quality, useful, interesting, and friendly content is their priority.
+To learn more about how kids creators work with these updates, see our video guide here.

 YouTube has introduced a new channel rating system.
 If a channel has a lot of violations or borderline or sensitive content on the channel, such content may get a “low” mark and stop getting promoted.
 Also, in our experience, we’ve seen that if a channel has a lot of 18+ videos or videos with yellow monetization icons (limited display of ads, since the video does not fully comply with the platform policies), it will be less promoted.